ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 When multiple distinct services create domain validation records at the same domain name, there is no way to delegate an application specific domain validation record to a third party.
 Furthermore, even without delegation, an organization may have a shared DNS zone where they need to provide record level permissions to the specific division within the organization that is responsible for the application in question.
 This can't be done if all applications share the domain name.

+The presence of a validation record with a predictable domain name (either as a TXT record for the exact domain name where control is being validated or with a well-known label) can allow attackers to enumerate utilized set of Application Service Providers.

 This specification proposes the use of application-specific labels in the domain validation record to address these issues.